VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 ```

 The file content above tells Automake to generate a Makefile, which can be
-used to create helloworld program from helloworld.c.
+used to create `helloworld` program from `helloworld.c`.
 Finally, we return to
-the root directory of the project and create an autogen.sh file, and the
+the root directory of the project and create an `autogen.sh` file, and the
-content of the file is as follows:
+content of the file is as follow:

 ```shell
 #!/bin/sh